indutny/vock/README.md

 [Diffie-Hellman](http://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
 public keys.
 All further communication is performed under AES-256 encryption.

 By default, Vock is using RSA private key located at ~/.ssh/id_rsa.
-If you get `Private key should be loaded first` error, please ensure that you have key at this place and, if your key has secured with password, that `VOCK_KEY_PASSWORD` environment variable is set.
-If you want to use other key, specify it's location in `VOCK_KEY_FILE` variable.
+If you want to use other key, specify it's location by passing `--key-file` command-line argument or by running `vock set key-file /another/key`.

 ## Server